-- ➤ Value-aligned investing refers to owning shares only in companies whether publicly or privately traded-whose products and activities comport with the investors' moral or social values or their foundations' missions. - → Having impact goes beyond value alignment by enabling an investee company to do more of whatever socially beneficial thing it is doing. - → It is possible to achieve impact through concessionary investments-investments that sacrifice risk-adjusted returns for social or environmental goals.
-It is also possible, but difficult, to achieve impact through non-concessionary investments in private markets.
-But it is not possible to achieve impact through investments in public markets. - → An "impact fund" that is serious about impact are is transparent about how and to what extent it is achieving both enterprise and investment impact.
+- → Value-aligned investing refers to owning shares only in companies-whether publicly or privately traded-whose products and activities comport with the investors' moral or social values or their foundations' missions. - → Having impact goes beyond value alignment by enabling an investee company to do more of whatever socially beneficial thing it is doing or to do it better. - → Impact investments are intended to be catalytic.
+Their overarching goal is to create markets and opportunities that will eventually attract ordinary commercial investors as well as change companies' management practices in enduring ways. - → One can achieve impact through concessionary investments investments that sacrifice risk-adjusted returns for social or environmental goals. - → One can also achieve impact through non-concessionary investments in private markets, when the investee company or sector has not attracted sufficient commercial capital. - → But one cannot achieve impact in public markets through investments alone, as distinguished from strategically designed campaigns of shareholder engagement. - → An "impact fund" that is serious about impact is transparent about how and to what extent it is achieving both enterprise and investment impact.